JohanPeeters/react-rest-client/README.md

 ## Caveats

 The project focuses on understanding authentication and authorization from the client's perspective.
-In the interest of simplicity, essential features and best practices are omitted.
+In the interest of simplicity, there are essential features and best practices missing.
 Some are listed below.

 ### Error handling